2021gjq/CubeVi-Swizzle-Blender/doc/doc/usage.md

 Set the save path in File Path Settings.

-Click Save Viewpoint Rendered Images to save 40 individual viewpoint rendered images.
+Click Save Multiview Render Pictures to save 40 individual viewpoint rendered images.

 ![](img/image_17.png)

-Click Composite Grid Image to combine the 40 individual viewpoint rendered images into one grid image.
+Click Synthesize Quilt Image to combine the 40 individual viewpoint rendered images into one quilt image.

 Ensure the platform is open.
-Click Upload Grid Image to 3D Gallery to upload the grid image generated in the previous step to the 3D Gallery (maximum grid image size is 70MB).
+Click Upload Quilt Picture to 3D Gallery to upload the grid image generated in the previous step to the 3D Gallery (maximum grid image size is 70MB).
 You can view it from 3D Gallery -> Avatar -> My Creations.

 **Animation Rendering and Upload:**